For urgent consular assistance call

 Pickpocketing, bag snatching and theft from cars occurs, especially in larger cities.
 Crime levels are higher after dark.

-Some criminals pose as police officers or set up illegal road blocks.
+Some criminals pose as police officers or set up illegal roadblocks.
 When you stop, they rob you or hijack your car.

 To protect yourself from crime: